Go is a fascinating strategy board game that’s been popular for at least 2,500 years, and probably more.

 The meaning of each different name is the same in each language.
 It means ‘surrounding board game’.

 Go is a game that is well known for its depth of strategy despite its simple rules.
 Compared to many other games, like Chess, the object is to create rather than to destroy.
 The concept of balance is essential in Go strategy and a skillful Go player must balance many different strategic needs.

 For example, placing stones close together helps them support each other and avoid capture.
 On the other hand, placing stones further apart surrounds a larger area more quickly, but leaves weaknesses.
 The key is to find a balance between expanding rapidly and consolidating gains.
 Between attack and defense.

 Computers and Go

 One thing that differentiates Go from similar board games is the amount of freedom and creativity it allows.
 For this reason it has long been regarded as one of the most difficult challenges in the field of artificial intelligence (AI).
-Despite recent advances, computer programs are still a long way off being able to compete with the top human players.
+Until 2016, computer programs could not compete with top human Go players.